Innes Willox: Early life

 Willox was born in Aberdeen, Scotland.
 He arrived in Australia at a young age where his father became the production manager of an Adelaide fish cannery.
 His family later moved to Melbourne where he was the school captain of Melbourne High School and went on to study arts at Monash University.

 Career

 Journalism

-Willox took up a cadetship with The Age after leaving university.
-He later worked for the newspaper as a crime reporter and investigative journalist.
+Willox took up a cadetship with The Herald, then part of The Herald and Weekly Times, after leaving university.
+He later joined The Age.
+He later worked for that newspaper as a crime reporter and investigative journalist.
 He was appointed as the newspaper's chief of staff at the age of 26, overseeing 130 reporters, and eventually replaced Michelle Grattan as the newspaper's chief political correspondent with the Canberra Press Gallery.

 Public sector

-In June 1997 Willox became a media adviser to Alexander Downer, the foreign minister in the Howard Government.
+In June 1997 Willox became a media adviser to Alexander Downer, the foreign minister in the Howard government.
 He resigned in 2000 to work with Singapore Airlines as corporate affairs manager, but returned to work for Downer in 2004 as chief of staff.
 He served as Australia's Consul-General in Los Angeles from 2006 to 2008.